mitchpaulus/neobem/doc/reference.inc.md

 ### Loading XML

-In a similar manner to JSON, you can load XML passing in a structure with the following properties.
+In a similar manner to JSON, you can load XML passing in a dictionary with the following properties.

 1. `type`: Required.
 This must be set to `'XML'`{.nbem}.